ApiLogicServer/Docs/docs/Logic-Why.md

     * Such optimizations can easily represent *multiple orders of magnitude* - contrast to [Rete engines, ORM services and `iterator` verbs](#scalability-prune-and-optimize)

+This page describes:

+* how "code explosion" makes logic important to your project
+* how you use rules: delcare, extend, debug
+* how the rules operate: watch, react, chain
+* several key aspects of rules, and
+* how rules compare to similar-looking technologies

+&nbsp;

 ## Problem: Code Explosion